Las Vegas Family Tours and Tickets to Book in Advance

 - “O” by Cirque du Soleil – Best for 10 years old and up

 Las Vegas is driven by tourism, whether it’s business trips, party groups, or family vacations.
 As the city moves farther away from gaming as its main source of revenue, a wide variety of attractions are proving to be major draws – especially for those bringing their kids along for a good time.
-So do your research, ask questions and be ready to take lots of photos.
-Las Vegas is fast becoming one of the hottest destinations for families looking for fun and new experiences.
-A good general resource is www.lasvegas.com, which is operated by the Las Vegas Convention & Visitors Authority, one of the largest and most prominent agencies of its kind in the world.
-It can offer more information on the following recommendations, while opening the door to further activities on the Strip and beyond.
+Las Vegas is fast becoming one of the best destinations for families looking for fun and new experiences.

 At 550 feet above the ground, the High Roller is the tallest observation wheel in the world.
 Not to be confused with a “ferris” wheel, it features cabins large enough to hold 40 people while serving as observation decks that slowly rotate through the sky.
 It’s one of the best ways to soak in the beauty of Las Vegas with 360 degree views that include the airport, mountains, and of course, the Strip in all its glory.
 The High Roller never quite stops moving, with guests hopping on and off as the cabins move through a platform at the bottom.
 They move slow, allowing everyone to enter and exit without much fuss.
 Prices cost more at night (after 5 p.m.) and there are discounts for ages 4-12 while children 3 and under are always free.
 A full ride takes about 30-40 minutes.
 The High Roller sits at the end of The LINQ promenade, a tourist attraction in its own right with shops, restaurants, and activities.
 If you’re short on time, head to Sprinkles, where you can order a delicious treat from a “Cupcake ATM” outdoors.